diegoriva5/Ticketing-System/README.md

     ```
     { "username": "u1@p.it", "password": "pwd" }
     ```
-  - **Response body**: JSON object with the student's info and, if the user has a study plan, studyPlan; or a description of the errors:
+  - **Response body**: JSON object with the user's info, with a specific field to identify if its a loyal one:
     ```
     {
       "id": 1